smart-data-models/dataModel.Parking/OffStreetParking/doc/spec_ZH.md

         type: Property
         units: meters
     category:
-      description: 'Property.
-Parking site''s category(ies).
+      description: 'Parking site''s category(ies).
 The purpose of this field is to allow to tag, generally speaking, off street parking entities'
       items:
         enum:
           - barrierAccess